citp/privacy-policy-historical/t/te/ten/tennispoint.com.md

-> *The following text is extracted and transformed from the tennispoint.com privacy policy that was archived on 2009-06-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090620061135id_/http%3A//www.tennispoint.com%3Fevent%3DprivacyPolicy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the tennispoint.com privacy policy that was archived on 2010-06-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100623003619id_/http%3A//www.tennispoint.com%3Fevent%3DprivacyPolicy) for the most accurate reproduction.*

-# Tennis Team Management online with TennisPoint - USTA, ALTA, KSwiss & T2Tennis & LeagueTennis (Flex Leagues)
+# Tennis Team Management :: Tennis League Management :: Tennis Tournament Management :: Tennis Team Management for USTA, ALTA, T2Tennis, KSwiss and other Flex Leagues at TennisPoint.com!

 **Privacy Policy**